Mobile UX: Basics that will help you improve app user experience

 Why usability testing on mobile is tricky

-Mobile usability testing is observing participants while they do an assigned task in an app.
+Mobile usability testing involves observing participants while they do an assigned task in an app.
 The main goal of usability testing is to get an idea of how people use the app, how easy or difficult it is for them, and what areas need improvement.

 According to Steve Krug’s book “Don’t Make Me Think” there are common issues of mobile usability testing: